frederic-perez/AmE-dictionary/data/dictionary.md

 __pan out__ _v_ :three::hammer:
 __pan__ _v_ _Obama pans republicans._
 __panacea__ _n_ :three: (panaceas) [:scroll: _Panacea_ comes from a Greek word meaning “all-healing,” and Panacea was the goddess of healing.]
 A remedy for all diseases, evils, or difficulties. _Syn_ cure-all
-__panache__ _n_ :five: The word was popularized in English from the success of Edmond Rostand’s 1897 play _Cyrano de Bergerac_.
+__panache__ _n_ :six: The word was popularized in English from the success of Edmond Rostand’s 1897 play _Cyrano de Bergerac_.
 Cyrano proclaims: “I’m going to take the simplest approach to life of all ...
 I’ve decided to excel in everything.”
-He, of course, wears a panache, and it is literally his last word: “Yet there is something still that will always be mine, and when today I go into God’s presence, there I will doff it and sweep the heavenly pavement with a gesture: something I’ll take unstained out of this world ... my panache.” __1__ A confident, stylish manner; swagger. __2__ A tuft of feathers on a headdress, such as a helmet, hat, etc.
+He, of course, wears a panache, and it is literally his last word: “Yet there is something still that will always be mine, and when today I go into God’s presence, there I will doff it and sweep the heavenly pavement with a gesture: something I’ll take unstained out of this world ... my panache.” __1__ A confident, stylish manner; swagger. _With great panache._ __2__ A tuft of feathers on a headdress, such as a helmet, hat, etc.
 __pander__ _v_ :eight: (panders, pandering) (+to) To provide gratification for the desires of.
 __panderer__ _n_
 __pang__ _n_ (pangs) :four::hammer: